nifurtimox

 Nifurtimox may also be used for purposes not listed in this medication guide.

-What should I discuss with my healthcare provider before using nifurtimox?
+What should I discuss with my healthcare provider before taking nifurtimox?

-Your child should not use nifurtimox if he or she is allergic to it.
+Nifurtimox should not be used if the child is allergic to it.

 Tell your child's doctor if the child has ever had: